-Wife visits hospital window for 7 months as husband fights to recover from COVID
+Wife visits hospital window for 7 months as husband fights to recover from Covid

 “When he gets out of there, I'm going to give him a new wedding ring because I have his right now.
 They had to take it off,” Billie Collins said.
 “One day I will put it back.”

-Family and friends have started an online fundraiser to help the Collins family during Roger’s road to recovery: https://www.gofundme.com/f/collins-family-relief-fund?utm_source=customer&utm_campaign=p_cp+share-sheet&utm_medium=copy_link_all
+Family and friends have started an online fundraiser to help the Collins family during Roger’s road to recovery.

 (0) comments